Code-Institute-Submissions/NyHagan-projectmio_JanResub/readme.md

 | Blue,silver |rgb(142, 154, 175)  |

-## font
+## Font

-the main fonts used are cursive and monospace
+The two main fonts used were cursive and monospace.
+Cursive and monospance work well hand in hand to achieve a style that best fits the fashion industry, with writing that looks welcoming to the user.

 ## Features

 * changes depending on the size of the screen